ooexiaoo/onlinegarden/src/site/notes/🌍 Areas/📧 Personal Notes/30 Days No YouTube Challenge.md

 ### Day 6
 >[!success] 17-12-2023

 I'm starting to forget that there's a site called YouTube, Well, jokes aside, I don't have any urge to watch anything on YouTube anymore.
-I do visit it once a day for watching a [[Python Basics/Python Basics\|Python Course]] that I'm learning right now, But other than that, I don't watch anything else.
+I do visit it once a day for watching a [[Coding/Python Basics/Python Basics\|Python Course]] that I'm learning right now, But other than that, I don't watch anything else.
 BTW, I was looking for documentaries on long distance running, so I watched a short documentary that was embedded on a running site from YouTube.

 ### Day 7